 - Is the lease flexible for reassessing on an annual basis?

 - Who will be responsible for major repairs?

 - Can the tenant make improvements to the property or buy equipment?

 Do You Need Insurance?

 The short answer is “yes.”
-You are classified as a business owner if you are making money from land rental.
+You are classified as a business owner if you profit from land rental.

-Because of this, you have certain liability exposures that could end up costing you an enormous sum of money.
+Because of this, you have specific liability exposures that could cost you enormous amounts of money.

-Buying into and renting out farmland can be an excellent investing move.
+Buying into and renting out farmland can be an excellent investment.

-But there’s something else to be said about owning and renting out productive farmland.
-You are promoting an industry that puts food on the tables of families across the world, giving support to the tradition of passing farms along through generations, and helping ensure the land is protected from deforestation and development.
+You're promoting an industry that puts food on the tables of families worldwide, supporting the tradition of passing farms along through generations and helping ensure the land is protected from deforestation and development.

-Farmland is an investment that may help you not only increase your net worth, but also improve your social responsibility.
+Farmland is an investment that may help you increase your net worth and improve your social responsibility.